This program aims to develop global process-resolving models to help quantify the roles of climate feedbacks in anthropogenic climate change.

 A network of principal investigator-managed sites measuring ecosystem carbon dioxide, water, and energy fluxes in North, Central, and South America.

-Advancing model predictions of tropical forest carbon cycle responses to a changing climate over the 21st century.
+Advancing model predictions of tropical forest carbon cycle responses to various climate conditions.

 Advancing scientific understanding of the major atmospheric physical processes and land-atmosphere interactions affecting how mountainous watersheds in the Rocky Mountains deliver water.